Gabriella439/grace/README.md

   forked and used as a starting point for your own language, so any documentation written for Grace would need to be substantially rewritten as you adjust the language to your needs.

+  That said, this `README` has a brief tour of the language below.

   If you still need an example of a tutorial for a similar language that you can adapt, see